 Thai Hot Herbal Compress Massage | Luk Pra Kob

-Published: Jul 7, 2018
+Published: Jul 7, 2018 | Revised: Aug 24, 2024

 What is Thai Hot Herbal Compress Massage?

-The Thai Traditional Medicine practice of using hot herbal compresses goes back to the ancient knowledge of healing properties of plants and herbs and their application on the body.
 Herbal Compress Massage is also referred to as Herbal Ball Massage, Hot Herbal Ball Massage, Herbal Poultice Massage, or Herbal Stem Massage.
-In Thailand, the herbal compress is commonly called Luk Pra Kob.
+In Thailand, the name of herbal compress applications is Luk Pra Kob.

 Thai herbal treatments are commonly used to soothe and to relieve pain and tensions.
-Important in the application are the selection of herbs with therapeutic qualities, such as plai (Zingiber Montanum), ginger, turmeric (Curcuma Longa), kaffir lime, camphor, castor oil, tamarind, and lemongrass.
+Important in the application are the selection of herbs with therapeutic qualities, such as Plai (Zingiber Montanum), Ginger, Turmeric (Curcuma Longa), Kaffir Lime, Camphor, Castor Oil, Tamarind, and Lemongrass.
 The exact choice of herbs depends on the goal of the treatment or massage.

 Click for more detailseBook | Click for details